profsjsmith/tetrapods/README.md

 # tetrapods
-This is a work in progress to be completed and documented before publication date.
+This repo is a work in progress.
+Documentation and links to larger data files will be added before publication date.